JesseMath/jm_blog/about.markdown

 permalink: /about/
 ---

 Hello!
 My name is Jesse.
 This website is designed to be a place where I can collect and explore my interests.
-I finished my PhD in mathematics at the University of Denver in the fall of 2025 and am currently teaching and seeking an internship in machine learning while continuing to develop my programming skills.
+I finished my PhD in mathematics at the University of Denver in the fall of 2025 and am currently teaching and seeking an internship in machine learning / AI / software development while continuing to work on my programming skills.

 # Past Courses Attended